 If you are starting out, the Elinchrom D-Lite RX One is a great light to begin with, remembering you can always add another light of a higher output to your kit, later on.

-(Also see Tips for Continuous Lighting for more tips and product referrals.)
+(Also see Tips for Continuous Lighting for more tips.)

 CHOOSING A STUDIO STROBE LIGHT